tpay-com/omnipay-tpay/README.md

 # Omnipay: Tpay

+This repository is abandoned.
+Please use [This repo](https://github.com/tpay-com/omnipay) https://github.com/tpay-com/omnipay

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework-agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package implements [Tpay](https://tpay.com) support for Omnipay.
 It requires PHP 5.6+.